Famous Cults You Had No Idea Were Still Active

 John Frum

-The isolated Tanna islanders in northern Vanuatu were under British rule but underexposed to industrialized civilization when American GIs landed in their land during World War II.
-The locals were astounded by the wealth of goods and material, which they called cargo, as well the sight of black American soldiers controlling it.
+The isolated Tanna islanders in northern Vanuatu were under British rule but underexposed to industrialized civilization when American soldiers landed on their island during World War II.
+The locals were astounded by the wealth of goods and material, which they called cargo, as well as the sight of Black American soldiers controlling it.
 They decided the soldiers must have sourced the goods from the spirit world, and after the Americans pulled out, religious cults formed to try and entice them back by building recreations of shipping piers and airstrips.

 The Brethren

-In 1971, ex-Marine and former Pentecostal preacher Jim Roberts formed a sect which would become known by critics as the "Garbage Eaters."
-Roberts preached modern America was a cesspool of sin, but as God saved Noah and his family from the Flood, so too would He save members of his "true church."
+In 1971, ex-Marine and former Pentecostal preacher Jim Roberts formed a sect that would become known by critics as the "Garbage Eaters."
+Roberts preached modern America was a cesspool of sin, but as God saved Noah and his family from the Flood, so too would he save members of his "true" church.

 According to one professed former member of the sect, the hierarchy was based not on age, but how long one had been a follower.
 Thus, a 17-year-old who had grown up in the sect would have authority over an adult who had only been a member for a few years.
 That didn't really apply to women, who were subordinate to men, and there have been repeated accusations of sexual abuse masquerading as "free love."